This article was originally written for the International Security Driver Association.

 Example #2: The Southwest Airlines Model

-Take a moment to compare the image of the American Airlines boarding process with the process you typically see at a Southwest Airlines gate.
+Take a moment to compare the process of the American Airlines boarding with the process you typically see at a Southwest Airlines gate.
 To board a Southwest flight, you begin by lining up according to your boarding group (every passenger is assigned into the A, B, or C group based on how early they checked into the flight, supporting a “first-come, first served” process).
 The appropriate boarding group is announced by the gate attendant and is often displayed on a sign.
 In each boarding group, each passenger is assigned a number between 1 and 60, and each boarding group lines up in numerical order next to the signposts indicating where each passenger should be positioned.

 Compared to the American Airlines model, the Southwest process is significantly more orderly because passengers know when to line up and where to line up and aren’t worried about people who should be behind you in the process getting on the plane ahead of you.
 Someone trying to board with the A group but holding a B or C boarding pass is going to get turned away at the gate and told to wait for their proper boarding position.
 By placing the signposts, you allow people to do the right thing and line up where they should instead of having 60 people all trying to board simultaneously.
 You will hear people in line asking each other what number they are so that they can ensure they’re lined up in the right sequence.
 By establishing the process, you allow norm-oriented behaviors to take precedence over goal-oriented behaviors because it would be overly dominant to acknowledge that someone should be ahead of you, but to not concede the space.
 Do some people still try to board early?
 Yes, but they represent a minority of the passengers.
 Southwest has minimized the amount of discomfort while waiting in line to board by using the corridor approach to great effect.